NASA-IMPACT/nncpp-cumulus-deploy/README.md

 ### Install terraform
 Install terraform using these [Cumulus terraform installation steps](https://nasa.github.io/cumulus/docs/deployment/deployment-readme#install-terraform).

-### Update cumulus version to 8.1 in the deployment template
+### Update Cumulus version (if needed)
-Perform a global replace of the the cumulus source to `source = "https://github.com/nasa/cumulus/releases/download/v8.1.0/terraform-aws-cumulus-workflow.zip"` in all `.tf` scripts.
+To update the Cumulus version, perform a global replace of the the cumulus source to `source = "https://github.com/nasa/cumulus/releases/download/v<desired version>/terraform-aws-cumulus-workflow.zip"` in all `.tf` scripts.

 ### Configure and deploy data-persistence-tf module

-#### update main.tf
-Add tag merging to main.tf by updating locals `tags = merge(var.tags, { Deployment = var.prefix })`.

 #### Copy and update terraform.tf and terraform.tfvars
 These changes need to made locally to correspond the the AWS account and local environment variables set above for each deployment.
 The changes contain secrets and are not meant to be checked in to github.